juancarlosriveracuadros/python_course/pytest-fcc/README.md

 - **Documentation**: Review the official documentation for `unittest` and `pytest`.
 - **Practice**: Work on sample projects and write tests for them.
 Platforms like GitHub have many open-source projects you can contribute to.

-Good luck with your interview preparation!
-If you have any specific questions or need further assistance, feel free to ask. 😊

 # pytest tutorial